Fort Worth Motorcycle Laws

 It is imperative that motorcyclists keep up with the Fort Worth motorcycle laws.
 Failure to learn the laws could result in severe accidents, tickets, and ineligibility to operate a motorbike.

 Speak to a knowledgeable motorcycle accident attorney to learn more about the laws regarding motorbikes.

 The DPS website includes a map of all approved safety courses across the state.
 This safety course teaches new or inexperienced riders some essential basics of how to ride a motorcycle and how to handle some possibly dangerous situations.

 The courses break down the basic controls of a motorcycle and teach future riders some high-priority safety skills.
 They can expect the course to include several hours riding a motorcycle in a controlled environment as well as time in a classroom.
 Once they have completed the motorcycle safety course, they can bring their results to their local DPS office.

 It is important to note that if they have a motorcycle license from another state, they can skip the safety course and bring in their current out-of-state motorcycle license, although Texas requires a motorcycle road test to earn a license.
 They might waive this test if they are over the age of 18 and have completed the motorcycle safety course.

 The final step to earning their Class M license is taking the written test.
-This exam will test their knowledge of all Fort Worth motorcycle laws.
+This exam will test their knowledge of all the relevant Motorcycle Laws

 Minors aged 15 to 17 are still eligible to earn their Class M license.
 To do so, they must have taken and completed the 32-hour classroom phase of a driver’s education course.
 They must then obtain a Class C learners permit.
 At this point, they can take the required basic motorcycle safety course.
 All minors must complete and pass the road test and the written test to earn their motorcycle license.